3.3 Strategy Discussions/Meetings and Section 47 Enquiries as Part of Social Work Assessment of Needs and Strengths

 A record of legal advice must be produced by the solicitor within 48 hours of the meeting.

-Children's Social Care Services recording of Section 47 Enquiries should include:
+Children's Specialist Services recording of Section 47 Enquiries should include:

 Typed records should: